suzannecodeinst/PP1_Hi-Hens/README.md

  - Contact Us

     - The Contact Us page contains a form that the user can submit.
-    - The form allows the user to select boxes that determine their interests, join a course, send future details, join a mailing list.
+    - The form allows the user to select boxes that determine their interest in a specific course.
     - The form cannot be submitted without the fields filled correctly.
 The user will be asked to fill in their name and email address.

 ## Credits